sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

    and pattern coefficients are the same.

 .. [#]
-   Sometimes reported in factor analysis is “communality” which is the amount of variance in a variable that is accounted for by the factor solution.
+   Sometimes reported in factor analysit is “communality” which is the amount of variance in a variable that is accounted for by the factor solution.
 Uniqueness is equal to (1 - *communality*)